The EU Migration Pact: The Bad, the Worse, the Ugly

 In a series of 10 votes on Wednesday (April 11th, 2024) the European Parliament approved the long contentious Migration and Asylum Pact which has been a decade in the making.
 The raft of measures is designed to force solidarity on member states, redistribute migrants from countries struggling with their arrival, and ensure that the European Union can override member state policy during emergency situations.

-But, with a record number of migrants arriving on Europe’s shores and national populations voting in an increasingly nationalist direction, it is likely that the pact will only be used to force ever large populations of foreigners on the White nations of Europe.
+But, with a record number of migrants arriving on Europe’s shores and national populations voting in an increasingly nationalist direction, it is likely that the pact will only be used to force ever large populations of foreigners on the Western nations of Europe.

 It is further worth mentioning that the pact acts as an addition to the raft of policy changes that member state governments are making to enhance both legal migration and irregular arrivals.
 It also fits with the political declarations of many national elites that they would prefer more migrant arrivals, mostly for ‘economic’ reasons.